icebasedev/icebasecss/README.md

   </div>
  </p>

-**With Icebase CSS, making a website is easy.
-With gradients, buttons, fonts, and more.**
+**With Icebase CSS, you can customize your website with fonts, gradients, buttons and more.
+All free and open-source.